brentjett/wp-theme-configuration/README.md

-# Theme Configuration API for WordPress [IN DEVELOPMENT]
+# Theme Configuration API for WordPress

 ## The Big Refactor
 This project has just gone through a complete refactor that should make it a lot more robust.
 The flow of operations is now controlled by one centralized [WP_Config_Manager](includes/class-wp-config-manager.php) object.
 Feature support is implemented through handler classes.
 To start with, I have support for theme supports, nav menu locations (both in [WP_Config_Theme_Support_Handler](includes/class-theme-support-handler.php)), Script and Stylesheet enqueuing ([WP_Config_Enqueue_Handler](includes/class-enqueue-handler.php)) and meta tags ([WP_Config_Meta_Tag_Handler](includes/class-meta-tags-handler.php)).
 See the [Spec doc](docs/spec.md) for an update to the syntax of each feature.
 All of these features need plenty of testing and unit testing isn't far off.